Ajatashatru: The Jaina Tradition

 Once Queen Padmavati, wife of Ajatashatru, was sitting in her balcony in the evening.
-She saw Halla and Vihalla kumaras with their wives sitting on Sechanaka elephant and one of the wives wearing the 18 fold divine necklace.
-Then she heard one of the maidservants making from the garden below "It's Halla and Vihalla kumaras and not the king who enjoy the real pleasures of the kingdom" and she thought "what's the use of the kingdom if I do not have both the jewels in my possession?"
+She saw Halla and Vihalla kumaras with their wives sitting on the elephant "Sechanaka" and one of the wives was wearing the 18-fold divine necklace.
+Then she heard one of the maidservants talking from the garden below.
+"It's Halla and Vihalla kumaras and not the king who enjoy the real pleasures of the kingdom" and Padmavati thought "What's the use of the kingdom if I do not have both the jewels in my possession?"

 So, she shared this thought with Ajatashatru the same night and became excessively insistent in her demand.
 Ajatashatru, at last, agreed and sent a request to both his brothers to give the elephant and the necklace to him, which both his brothers denied saying that these gifts were given by their dear father so why should they part from them?
 Ajatashatru sent the request thrice but got the same reply all three times.
 This greatly annoyed him, so he sent his men to arrest them.
-Meanwhile, Halla and the Vihalla kumaras availed a chance and escaped to their maternal grandfather Chetaka who was the king of the great kingdom of the Vaishali republic (Vajjis/Licchavis).
+Meanwhile, Halla and the Vihalla kumaras saw a chance and escaped to their maternal grandfather Chetaka who was the king of the great kingdom of the Vaishali republic (Vajjis/Licchavi tribe).
 Ajatashatru sent notice thrice to Chetaka to surrender them but was denied by Chetaka.

 This was enough for Ajatashatru.
 He called his half brothers, Kalakumaras (10 kalakumaras, those born to King Bimbisara and 10 Kali Queens Kali, Sukali, Mahakali, etc.) to merge their army with his, since it was well known to Ajatashatru that Vaishali republic had always been invincible in the past and he alone would not be able to defeat it.
 Each Kalakumara brought 3000 horses, 3000 elephants, 3000 chariots and 30000 infantrymen each.
-On the other hand, Chetaka invited his own allies 9 Mallas, 9 Lichhvis and 18 kings of Kasi-Kosala to fight his grandson Ajatashatru.
+On the other hand, Chetaka invited his own allies (9 Mallas, 9 Lichhvis and 18 kings of Kasi-Kosala) to fight his grandson Ajatashatru.
 All these kings came with 3000 horses, 3000 elephants, 3000 chariots and 30000 infantrymen each.
 Thus all together there were 57000 elephants, 57000 chariots, 57000 horses, and 570000 infantrymen.

 The war began.
 King Chetaka was a devout follower of Mahavira and had a vow to not shoot more than one arrow per day in a war.
 It was known to all that Chetaka's aim was perfect and his arrows were infallible.
 His first arrow killed one Kalakumara, commander of Ajatashatru.
-On the consecutive nine days the rest of the nine Kalakumaras were killed by Chetaka.
+On the nine consecutive days, the rest of the nine Kalakumaras were killed by Chetaka.
 Deeply sorrowed by the death of their sons, the Kali queens were initiated as nuns in the holy order of Mahavira.